philc/backtrace_shortener/README.markdown

 ------------------

 This shortens the backtraces of exceptions to make debugging more friendly.
-Exceptions which are thrown in Ruby apps which use rbenv and gems like Sinatra can be taller than one terminal screen, and each line can be long.
+Exceptions which are thrown in Ruby apps using rbenv and gems like Sinatra can be taller than one terminal screen, and each line can be long.
 See below for an example of the pain.
 Shortening these backtraces makes debugging more friendly.

-I use this in many projects, so it's now packaged as a gem.
+I use this small library in many projects, so it's now packaged as a gem.

 Usage
 -----